Thusis

-Thusis (Tosana, Romansh: Tusàn) is a municipality in the Viamala Region in the Swiss canton of Graubünden.
+Thusis (Tosana, Romansh: Tusàn) is a municipality in the Viamala Region in the Swiss canton of the Grisons.
 On 1 January 2018 the former municipality of Mutten merged into the municipality of Thusis.

 History

 Thusis is first mentioned in 1156 as Tosana.
 The town was devastated by more than 10 fires and after the one of 1845, it had to be rebuilt.

 Geography

 Thusis has an area, As of 2006, of 6.8 km2.
 Of this area, 18% is used for agricultural purposes, while 58.2% is forested.
 Of the rest of the land, 15.2% is settled (buildings or roads) and the remainder (8.6%) is non-productive (rivers, glaciers or mountains).

 The municipality is the capital of the Thusis sub-district, of the Hinterrhein district, after 2017 it was part of the Viamala Region.
 It is the center of the Hinterrhein valley and is located at the confluence of the Hinterrhein and Nolla rivers.
 Thusis is also at the end of the Viamala canyon.
 It consists of the village of Thusis and, since 1875, includes Übernolla.